ionic-team/ionic-framework/core/src/components/progress-bar/readme.md

 # ion-progress-bar

 ion-progress-bar is a horizontal progress bar to visualize the progression of an operation and activity.
-You can choose between three types: ``determinate``, ``indeterminate`` and ``buffer``.
+You can choose between two types: ``determinate`` and ``indeterminate``.

 ## Progress modes

-### determinate
+### determinate (default)

 If the percentage of an operation is known, you should use the determinate type.
 This is the default type and the progress is represented by the `value` property.

+A buffer shows circles as animation to indicate some activity.
+If the `buffer` property is smaller than 1 you can show the addditional buffering progress.

 ### indeterminate

 If an operation is in progress and it's not necessary to indicate how long it will take.

 If you add `reversed="true"`, you receive a query which is used to indicate pre-loading.

-### buffer

-A buffer shows circles as animation to indicate some activity.
-Use the `value` property to show the completed progress and the `buffer` property to show the addditional buffering progress.

 <!-- Auto Generated Below -->